Browse Faculty Expertise

 Curricula Vitae in Social Work - Dean's Office

-Records 1 - 28 of 28
+Records 1 - 29 of 29

 Name Personal Focus Summary

-Kidney disease, kidney transplant, health social work, Health disparities, Psychosocial barriers to chronic illness outcomes Dr. Teri Browne is the Associate Dean for Faculty and Research and Associate Professor at the College of Social Work.
+Kidney disease, kidney transplant, health social work, Health disparities, Psychosocial barriers to chronic illness outcomes Dr. Teri Browne is the Associate Dean for Faculty and Research and Professor at the College of Social Work.
 Dr. Browne has a wealth of knowledge and teaching experience related to health social work including research on social work in health care settings, patient navigation, nephrology social work, kidney disease, kidney transplantation, and health disparities.

 Lana M Cook

-Lecturer
+Clinical Senior Lecturer

 Lana Cook joined the College of Social Work as a clinical faculty member in 2018.
 Previously, she served in various roles in the college, specifically as an integral member of the college’s field education office since 2013.
 During this time she coordinated over 40 professional trainings through the field education office’s continuing education series and was successful in promoting greater access to these through developing online learning opportunities to community partners statewide.